China, People's Republic of

 - Non-employment income derived by individuals with real estate investment, mining resources investment, private equity, and investment through trust.

-- Tax compliance in fast developing industries, such as live-streaming platforms, and key areas, such as share transfer by high-income individuals.
+- Tax compliance in fast developing industries, such as live-streaming platforms, and key areas, such as share transfer by high-income or high-net-worth individuals.

 - Employment income (including share-based incentives) derived by individuals in high-income industries.